akruszewski/gibl/manuscript/chapter3.md

 In this section we will implement wallets.
 Wallets will be used by transactions later for determining the source and the destination of sending/receiving money (assets).

-We will start with the most basic data structure - a wallet.
-As we discussed earlier, it is a structure that contains a public and a private key.
+As we discussed earlier, a wallet is a structure that contains a public and a private key.
 It will have the form of:

 ```racket
 (struct wallet